 We blame Gucci for the resurgence of '70s hairstyles.
-Ever since Alessandro Michele took the design helm of the Italian fashion house, we've seen more and more '70s-style hair flicks, curls, and long hippie-style tresses on the catwalk.
-Not that we have a problem with this.
-Oh no. In fact, it's the opposite.
-We welcome this fun, flamboyant decade back into our lives; it was truly one of the coolest eras for hair.
+Ever since Alessandro Michele took the design helm of the Italian fashion house, we've seen more and more '70s-style hair flicks, curls, and long hippie-style tresses on the catwalk and more celebs are making feathery free-spirited chops.
+Take Billie Eilish's blonde shag or Miley Cyrus's rocker mullet.
+We're welcoming this fun, flamboyant decade back into our lives with open arms; it was truly one of the coolest eras for hair.

 Scroll through our top picks for some unashamed '70s hairstyle inspiration.

 The ultimate 'cool kid' cut of the era, according to celebrity colorist, Jeremy Tardo, the shag is as definitive and quintessential to the '70s as they come.
 "The shag has been deconstructed and reinvented in so many ways since its inception," he says.
 We're loving Billie's grungy layers with wispy curtain bangs.

 The Farrah flip is legendary.
 Fawcett became a star when she was cast in "Charlie's Angels," and as a result, everyone wanted this hair during that decade (and well into the '80s, too).
 In fact, this iconic hairstyle is loved even to this day.
 You'll need a decent barrel brush (We love Drybar's Double Pint Round Ceramic Brush, $42) to help re-create this look.